sparisi/gym_minatar/README.md

 <div style="clear: both;"></div>
 <br>
 Second channel of Freeway observation.
-The encoding of speed and trail follow the same rules of Breakout.
-The example shows that cars moving at 1 tile per step (third and seventh car) encode trails with absolute value 1.
+The encoding of speed and trail follows the same rules of Breakout.
+The example shows that cars moving at 1 tile per timestep (third and seventh car) encode trails with absolute value 1.
 It also shows cars moving slower than 1 tile per timestep (first, fourth, and eighth car).
 <br><br>
 <img src="figures/asterix_obs.png" width="250" height="250" align="left">